You don't have to go hungry. Use these local and state food resources to get what you need today.

 - Register for at least one class at DVC.

-- Fill out and submit the Food Program Application.
+- Fill out and submit the Food Program application.

-- Once approved, get your Order Ahead invitation from DVC Basic Needs to create an account!
+- Once approved, get your Order Ahead invitation from DVC Basic Needs to create an account.

-For assistance accessing the Food Bank Lockers contact:
+For assistance accessing the Food Bank lockers contact:

-- PH campus: Basic Needs and Wellness at 925-969-2528 or basicneeds@dvc.edu
+- PH campus: Basic Needs: 925-969-2526 or basicneeds@dvc.edu

 Food Pantry

-PH campus: DVC's food pantry provides free food once a week for currently enrolled students.
+DVC's Food Pantry provides free groceries once a week for currently enrolled students.
 If you're a new student, complete the intake form first.
-Stop by the Student Union - SU, Room 101.
-W 10:00 am - 3:00 pm.

 Please bring your reusable grocery bag!

-Please wear a face mask and remember to bring a rolling cart to help transport groceries.
-You may pick up a bag of groceries at any time during our business hours at the Student Union front desk.
+Can’t make it when we’re open?
+You can pick up a pre-packed bag of groceries any time during the Student Union business hours at the front desk.

 -

-The DVC Food Pantry serves as a free supplemental food resource for all students who may need it.
 This service was made possible by the California Chancellor's Office Hunger Free allocation, DVC Foundation donations from faculty, staff and community members, DVC Retirees Association Board, and grants from Kaiser Permanente, Whole Foods 365, Safeway, and the John Muir Community Health Fund.
+It continues in partnership with the Food Bank of Contra Costa and Solano and the DVC Foundation office.

 Free Produce Market